Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/cloud-release-tracks.md

 ### How to upgrade {#upgrade-tips}

 If you regularly develop your dbt project in <Constant name="cloud" />, and you're still running on a legacy version of <Constant name="core" />, dbt Labs recommends that you try upgrading your project in a development environment.
 [Override your dbt version in development](/docs/dbt-versions/upgrade-dbt-version-in-cloud#override-dbt-version).
-Then, launch the <Constant name="cloud_ide" /> or dbt CLI and do your development work as usual.
+Then, launch the <Constant name="cloud_ide" /> or <Constant name="cloud_cli" /> and do your development work as usual.
 Everything should work as you expect.

 If you do see something unexpected or surprising, revert back to the previous version and record the differences you observed.
 [Contact <Constant name="cloud" /> support](/docs/dbt-support#dbt-cloud-support) with your findings for a more detailed investigation.